Organic cardamom powder

 Ingredients: Organic cardamom powder Consulting batch information

-Organic cardamom seeds powder (Elettaria cardamomum (L.) Maton).
+Organic cardamom pods powder (Elettaria cardamomum (L.) Maton).

 This product does not contain allergens (in accordance with Regulation (EU) No 1169/2011) nor genetically modified organisms.